 Highlight has a powerful reporting engine that generates fully customisable reports on demand or scheduled via email.

 You may want a report that shows all issues and outages for the previous month, in your inbox on the first of the month; or a weekly list of circuits that are overloaded sorted by the most congested.
 Create your own reporting template to define only the data that interests you, in the format you want.

 Pick the folder or location you are interested in and choose settings and filters for the report.
-Click for an immediate report or Save Settings to remember your choices as a new template or to set up scheduled reports via email.
+Click for an immediate report or Save & Schedule to remember your choices as a new template or to set up scheduled reports via email.